The Old Oak

 The Old Oak is the last pub standing in a once thriving mining village in northern England, a gathering space for a community that has fallen on hard times.
 There is growing anger, resentment, and a lack of hope among the residents, but the pub and its proprietor TJ are a fond presence to their customers.
 When a group of Syrian refugees move into the floundering village, a decisive rift fueled by prejudices develops between the community and its newest inhabitants.
 The formation of an unexpected friendship between TJ and a young Syrian woman named Yara opens up new possibilities for the divided village in this deeply moving drama about loss, fear, and the difficulty of finding hope.
 The release of The Old Oak reunites legendary British director Ken Loach with Zeitgeist Films and Kino Lorber following our 2020 release of his film Sorry We Missed You.
 Loach, who is 87 years old, has announced that The Old Oak will be his final film.

 The Old Oak is a Zeitgeist Films release in association with Kino Lorber.
-It will open in theaters in early 2024.
+It opened in theaters on April 5, 2024.
 To book this film please contact Nancy Gerstman or Emily Russo.

-A press kit, trailer, stills, jpegs of the poster and social media assets will be available to download from our Exhibition DropBox.
+A press kit, trailer, stills, jpegs of the poster and social media assets are or will be available to download from our Exhibition DropBox.
+(Please note: when you click on any item to download you can ignore the login request and click on "Continue to download only.")

 Ken Loach